How to instruct a barrister

 Members of the public, and commercial and non-commercial organisations are able to instruct barristers directly.
 They can do this when it is not necessary to be supported by a Professional Client.
 This allows clients to take charge of their litigation and save on the cost of additional legal support.

-You can find a barrister who is trained to accept direct instructions on the Public Access Directory.
+You can find a barrister who is trained to accept direct instructions on the Direct Access Portal.